elennick/retry4j/README.md

 Backoff strategies can also be specified like so:

     RetryConfig config = new RetryConfigBuilder()
-            .withBackoffStrategy(new FixedBackoffStrategy())
+            .withBackoffStrategy(new SomeCustomBackoffStrategy())
             .build();

-Additionally, this config method can be used to specify custom backoff strategies.
+This config method can be used to specify custom backoff strategies.
 Custom backoff strategies can be created by implementing the **com.evanlennick.retry4j.backoff.BackoffStrategy** interface.

 ### Simple Configs